kekscom/glx/README.md

 # GLX #

-GLX is a basic WebGL framework.
+GLX is a WebGL base framework.

 It's tailored to perfectly fit <a href="http://osmbuildings.org">OSM Buildings (GL)</a>.